Son-Daehan/chat_app/README.md

 Chat Application + Travel Blog/Information

 1. Connect and chat with people around the world.

+- chat application will be based on region or country and anyone can connect to it

 2. Post blogs with amazing places to visit!

 - Chat will be based on areas

-3. Be able to upload photos for the blogs
+- Be able to upload photos for the blogs

-4. Travel information
+4. Travel information (api)

-5. Weather information
+5. Weather information (api)

 CRUD